 What is Settlement Date?

 The term “settlement date” refers to the date on which the trade is settled either through the exchange of the securities and cash or netting out for a transaction that took place a few days back.
 The gap between the transaction date and the settlement date varies across securities and from one exchange to another.
-The settlement date is clearly specified in the security document.
+The date is clearly specified in the security document.

 The settlement date is when the trade is finally closed as the buyer makes the payment to the seller and the seller transfers the securities/ assets to the buyer.
-The settlement date varies from one security to another.
+It varies from one security to another.
 For instance, for stocks and bonds, it is two business days after the trade and it is denoted by T+2, while for government securities and options, it is the very next day or T+1.